 # Count number of times I appeared print(text.words.count('I'))

 In TextBlob, sentiment property returns two scores(polarity, subjectivity) in namedtuple.
 The polarity score lies between -1 to +1.
-Negative values show negative sentiment or opinion while positive e values show positive opinion or sentiment.
+Negative values show negative sentiment or opinion while positive values show positive opinion or sentiment.
 The Subjectivity range between 0 and 1.
 Here, zero means objective and 1 means subjective opinion.

 TextBlob offers two implementations of sentiment analysis.
-One is based on pattern library and the other is based on NLTK classifier trained on a movie reviews corpus.
+One is based on a pattern library and the other is based on an NLTK classifier trained on a movie reviews corpus.
 Let’s see an example in the below code:

 # Print the polarity and subjectivity print(text.sentiment)